Last Updated on October 2, 2024 by Amrita

 Q: What are some ways to reduce taxable rental income in California?

 A: While California does not have any specific exemptions for rental income, there are various deductions that can be used to lower the taxable amount.
-These include depreciation, mortgage interest, property taxes, and other qualified expenses, similar to those available on a federal level.

 Q: Is it possible to completely eliminate taxes on rental income?